Biden hails Democrats' 'strong night,' acknowledges concerns

 Biden hails Democrats’ ‘strong night,’ acknowledges concerns

-“The voters were also clear that they’re still frustrated,” he said.
-“I get it.”
+But he pledged to stay the course on his agenda, predicting the results will vindicate his choices.

-Even so, Biden expressed little interest in changing course on his agenda, saying: “I’m not going to change anything in any fundamental way.”
+He questioned whether Americans really want the major changes some Republicans are calling for — such as debate and votes on whether to continue Social Security or Medicare.

-The benefit of his policies, such as funding for infrastructure projects and limits on prescription drug costs, “takes time to be recognized,” he said.
+“I’m not going to change anything in any fundamental way,” he said.

-Biden said he planned to call Republican congressional leaders, and he opened the door to seeking compromise with them — without shifting on his top priorities.
-He also questioned whether Americans want the major changes some Republicans are seeking, such as revisiting Social Security or Medicare benefits.
+“Never underestimate how much Team Biden is underestimated,” tweeted Ron Klain, the White House chief of staff.
+Biden was expected to speak from the White House and take questions from reporters later Wednesday.

-Biden was joined by first lady Jill Biden at his press conference, and he said it’s “ultimately a family decision” about whether to run for a second term.
+For all the upbeat talk, however, none of the Democrats’ success will be able to prevent what’s likely to be a chaotic and bruising phase of Biden’s presidency.
+Republicans are hoping to take control of the House, which would open the door for extreme members of the party to investigate Biden and his family.
+Any of Biden’s legislative priorities could be off the table, and merely funding the government could prove challenging.

-His team has been making preparations for another campaign, and Biden said “my intention is that I run again.”
-He said he doesn’t “feel any hurry one way or another” about making an announcement, which could come early next year.
+The future of the Senate remained a tossup as votes were counted; potential Democratic losses there could limit or even cut off Biden’s ability to confirm new judges and other administration officials.

-It’s unclear if the midterm results will be enough to enable Biden to move ahead strongly toward a second term.
+It’s also unclear if the midterm results will be enough to enable Biden to dismiss his doubters as he prepares to run for a second term.
 An expansive survey by AP VoteCast revealed deep worries about his performance and ability to continue serving.

 With Biden approaching his 80th birthday, 58% of voters said he does not have the mental capability to serve effectively as president.
 Only 44% described him as honest, and just 34% said he’s a “strong leader.”